b-N-I-R-A-V/Instacart-Basket-Analysis-/README.md

 Apart from the challenges with the dataset, creating customer profiles using the data was difficult.
 The most challenging part was to decide which features to keep and which features should be dropped while creating customer profiles as there were a number of possibilities for customer profiles.

-Note: I would be recreating the customer profiles using machine learning algorithms such as clustering to create more reliable customer profiles.
+Note: I am interested recreating the customer profiles using machine learning algorithms such as clustering to create more reliable customer profiles.
 Updates regarding which will be posted here.

-# Key Questions
+## Key Questions
-There are a number of questions that can be asked using this dataset.
-In this project, I answered the following key questions:
+Although there are many questions one can ask, the following questions dictated the direction of the analysis I have presented here.

 1. What are the busiest days and hours for order placement?
 2. How does the time of day influence customer spending behavior?